BiancaScoro/JavaScript-Amazon-Project-Tutorial/README.md

 # JavaScript-Amazon-Project-Tutorial

-This repository is built step-step-step following tutorial.
+This repository is built step-step-step following tutorial for practice.